AbdelrahmanElsheikh965/Bashbase/README.md

 # Bash-Base Database Management System (DBMS):

 The project's objective is to create a Database Management System (DBMS) on RHEL9(Plow) Distro that facilitates users in storing and retrieving data stored on a hard disk.
-The main features of the project include the development of a Command Line Interface (CLI) menu-based application.
+The project's main features include the development of a Command Line Interface (CLI) menu-based application.
 This application will offer various menu options accessible to users:

 Main Menu:
 * Creating a new database